SQLite on Heroku

 config/database.yml file you will need to create your database and run any pre existing migrations against it:

-Now you should be good to go.
+$ git commit -m postgres then you will be good to go.
 Now when you push to Heroku using Rails a development grade postgres instance will be provisioned and connected to your app automatically.
 If you’re not using Rails, you may need to manually add the postgres addon by running

 Getting a SQLite error even though it is not in the Gemfile